 The Rise of Infill

 Choosing the right synthetic turf system has recently gotten a lot more complicated.
 Since 1998, synthetic turf systems mainly consisted of crumb rubber but after two decades of playing on these surfaces, field owners realized that crumb rubber didn’t meet all their needs.
 A lot of progress has taken place in recent years, offering a multitude of infill, pad and turf options that can be designed specifically for your geography, sport and maintenance expectations.
 Let us help you sort through the information and make sense of all the options.
-Start with our Infill 101 section and when that starts to make sense move on over to Infill 201 for expanded information.

 Today's market offers a variety of infill options.
 The major categories are organics, coated sands, virgin polymers, and crumb rubber.